-Subject to clause 18 of these Terms and Conditions, all entries become the property of the Promoter.
+Subject to clause 17 of these Terms and Conditions, all entries become the property of the Promoter.

 The Prize will be awarded to the winner, being person named in the entry.
-However, in a dispute, the prize will be awarded to the account holder of the entry mechanism used to submit their entry.
+However, if there is a disputeas to the identity of an entrant, the Promoter reserves the right, in its sole discretion, to determine the identity of the entrant.

 PRIVACY